GauravRajputt/Public-Relations-Department-Project/README.md

 ## 📌 Overview

 This project applies **Natural Language Processing (NLP)** techniques to analyze customer reviews of Amazon Alexa products.
-The aim is to extract insights about public sentiment and feedback, helping the Public Relations department understand customer perceptions and improve engagement strategies.
+The aim is to extract insights about public sentiment and feedback, helping the Public Relations department understand customer perceptions and improve engagement strategies

 ## 📂 Project Structure